maduhu/Documentation/Discovery.md

 Sending systems (DFSPs) SHOULD determine which discovery service to use based on the URI scheme of the identifier.

-The rules for this mapping (URI scheme/identifer type to discovery service) should be defined as part of each deployment.
+The rules for this mapping (URI scheme/identifier type to discovery service) should be defined as part of each deployment.
 The Level
-One project should provide implementations of one or more discovery services to bootstrap ecsosystems where no such thing exists but it should be possible for a DFSP to be configured to use other discovery services as long as they meet the minimum requirement of resolving a URL from a URI.
+One project should provide implementations of one or more discovery services to bootstrap ecosystems where no such thing exists but it should be possible for a DFSP to be configured to use other discovery services as long as they meet the minimum requirement of resolving a URL from a URI.

 In deployments where all discovery is done through the same service (e.g. a central directory) the logic for processing different identifier types can be deployed as part of that service.
-Therefor it will be unneccessary for the sending system (DFSP) to be capable of calling different services based on the identifier type.
+Therefor it will be unnecessary for the sending system (DFSP) to be capable of calling different services based on the identifier type.
 While this is an optimization that may be possible for such a deployment, removing this logic from the DFSP will make introducing new discovery services in future more difficult unless they are always proxied through the central service.